We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

-Radio Operator's Certificate of Competence Examiners may only conduct written and practical assessments for the issue of the Radio Operator's Certificate of Competence (ROCC) in the category approved on the examiner’s authorisation issued by the Civil Aviation Authority (CAA).
+Radio Operator's Certificate of Competence Examiners may only conduct written and practical assessments for the issue of the Radio Operator's Certificate of Competence (ROCC) in the category approved on the examiner’s certificate issued by the CAA.

-The ROCC Examiners authorisation is not transferrable or interchangeable between ROCC categories.
-Each ROCC category is separate, and a specific ROCC Examiners authorisation must be held for each ROCC category required.
+The ROCC Examiners certificate is not transferrable or interchangeable between ROCC categories.
+Each ROCC category is separate, and a specific ROCC Examiners certificate must be held for each ROCC category required.

 To become a CAA Authorised ROCC Examiner you need to have:

-- Held a Radio Operator’s Certificate of Competence (Air Ground or Offshore) for at least 3 years.
+• Held a Radio Operator’s Certificate of Competence (Air Ground or Offshore) for at least 3 years in the category which is being applied for.

-- Been operational at either an Air Ground Unit or an Offshore Unit for the preceding 2 years.
+• Been operational at either an Air Ground Unit or an Offshore Unit for the preceding 2 years in the category which is being applied for.

 Air Traffic Controllers (ATCO) and Flight Information Service Officer (FISO) who apply must hold a ROCC.